jkgoya/meld-hello-meld/hello-meld-5/20210430-retrospective-review.md

     We were following paths we explored in previous step;  the pair working here was a very effective knowledge transfer process.
 Used screen sharing in a Zoom conference; MS replicated the work locally as we proceeded.

-d.
-Add another new annotation type to `hello-meld-5`
+4. Add another new annotation type to `hello-meld-5`

     Subsequently MS worked alone to add another new annotation type to `hello-meld-5`